itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

   4. the players win rating gets updated
   5. the game complete screen is shown, letting them know they won

-Post Condition:
+Post Condition: the results screen is shown (see game complete)

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: High

-When Available:
+When Available: Iteration 1, with other game rules implementation

-Frequency of Use:
+Frequency of Use: Up to once a game

-Channel to Actor:
+Channel to Actor: GUI

-Secondary Actors:
+Secondary Actors: N/A

-Open Issues:
+Open Issues: N/A

 ### Use Case: Lose
-Primary Actor:
+Primary Actor: Opponent

-Iteration:
+Iteration: 1

-Goal in Context:
+Goal in Context: let the player know they lost the game, and update their rating/statistics

-Precondition:

-Trigger:
+Precondition: the opponent has finished their move, and it is the player's turn

+Trigger: the player has no pieces they can move on their turn

 Scenario:
+  1. the opponent jumps the player's last piece, or blocks all their moves
+  2. the player has no pieces they can move on their turn
+  4. the players win rating gets updated
+  5. the game complete screen is shown, letting them know they won

-Post Condition:
+Post Condition: the results screen is shown (see game complete)

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: High

-When Available:
+When Available: Iteration 1, with other game rules implementation

-Frequency of Use:
+Frequency of Use: Up to once a game

-Channel to Actor:
+Channel to Actor: GUI

-Secondary Actors:
+Secondary Actors: Player

-Open Issues:
+Open Issues: N/A

 ### Use Case: Forfeit